AugustinMORVAL/AugustinMORVAL/README.md

 - 👋 Hi, I’m Augustin
 - 👀 I’m interested in emerging technologies such as blockchain and AI...
-- 🌱 I’m currently learning Python for Data Analysis
+- 🌱 I’m currently learning Python for Data Analysis and Machine Learning
 - 📫 How to reach me : augustin.morval.pro@gmail.com

 <!---